jwisenberg/hockeygm/README.md

 December 16, 2023
 =================
-Added Ethan Gauthier to Tampa Bay
+Added Ethan Gauthier to Tampa Bay.
-Traded Tomas Tatar from Colorado to Seattle
+Traded Tomas Tatar from Colorado to Seattle.
-Traded Nick Cicek from San Jose to Vancouver
+Traded Nick Cicek from San Jose to Vancouver.
-Traded Jack Studnicka from Vancouver to San Jose Updated contract Clay Stevenson
+Traded Jack Studnicka from Vancouver to San Jose.
+Updated contract Clay Stevenson.

 December 9, 2023
 ================